publiccodenet/jekyll-theme/README.md

 Or adding `toc: true` to the front matter of any page where you want the Table of Contents to display.

+### Navigation

+You can turn on the navigation by adding `show_navigation: true` to the `_config.yml`.
+The position of items can be set on  the `order` property in the front-matter or in the `_config.yml`, and whether a page displays can be set by setting `hidden: true`.

 ## Licence

 © Foundation For Public Code 2018